 5145.570-90 Storage at the Government’s expense.

-The approval authority for determinations that contractor inventory may be stored at the Government’s expense for one year or more must be one level higher than the contracting officer.
+The approval authority for determinations that contractor inventory may be stored at the Government’s expense for one year or more must be one level higher than the Contracting officer.

 Subpart 5145.6– Reporting, Reutilization, and Disposal